 Are you worried about your dogs teeth and dental health?
-Is plaque and tarter building up on your dogs teeth?
+Is there a build up of plaque and tarter?

 Statistics suggest that over 80% of dogs have some degree of dental disease by the time they are 3 years old.
-Having a look at your dog's teeth and regularly vet check up is only one way to keep track of your dogs dental health.
-It is also essential that you take steps to keep his teeth clean in between vet visits.
-It will also be a lot cheaper if the vet think your dog may need a tooth clean.
+Monitoring your dog's teeth regularly yourself is a really great way to keep track of your dogs dental health.
+But just tracking their teeth condition is not enough.
+It is essential that you take steps to keep your dog's teeth clean.
+It will also be a lot cheaper if the vet needs to clean your dogs teeth which may require anaesthetic.

 When to start looking after your dogs teeth

 At 8 weeks of age, your puppy should have a full set of sharp little baby teeth.
-You don't really need to care for there teeth but you could start getting him used to you toughing his teeth and gums.
+You don't really need to care for there teeth but you could start getting your dog used to you touching their teeth and gums.
 This will help you clean them later.

-These baby teeth will start falling out at around 4 months of age and by 7 months he’ll have all of his permanent teeth.
+These baby teeth will start falling out at around 4 months of age and by 7 months your dog will have all of their permanent teeth.
 Take care of these teeth as your dog will have them forever, hopefully.

 Signs of dental problems in dogs